 Classification:

-1. Molecular diffusion
+1. Molecular diffusion2.
+Eddy or Turbulent diffusion

 Importance of Molecular diffusion:

 Due to the thermal energy in a molecule, it gains the ability to move through another set of molecules in a system is known to be thermal diffusion.
 So in the same way molecules will tend to travel due to the driving force of concentration difference.
-To understand this let us discuss with an example which we involve regularly during the rush hour.
+To understand this let us discuss an example which we involve regularly during the rush hour.

-Let us consider a road which you want to cross from one side, say ‘A’ at the same time there are a group of people waiting to cross the same from the opposite side, say ‘B’.
-Now when the traffic is halted by the traffic signal, all the sudden you start to move toward the zebra crossing and diffuse into the mass of people who are in hurry as you, things to be considered are:
+Let us consider a road that you want to cross from one side, say ‘A’ at the same time there are a group of people waiting to cross the same from the opposite side, say ‘B’.
+Now when the traffic is halted by the traffic signal, all the sudden you start to move toward the zebra crossing and diffuse into the mass of people who are in a hurry as you, things to be considered are:

 You cannot move without colliding (facing each other) with anyone

-• You will move at some rate i.e. speed
+- You will move at some rate i.e. speed

-• The distance you covered is less than the displacement
+- The distance you covered is less than the displacement

-• Opposite people also move with some speed or rate
+- Opposite people also move with some speed or rate

-Diffusivities (cm2/s) of gases at standard atmospheric pressure, (101.325 KPa), T in Kelvin
+Gas mixture system diffusivity is used for mass transfer calculations and to design theDiffusivities (cm2/s) of gases at standard atmospheric pressure, (101.325 KPa), T in Kelvin

 s.no